 How fit should I be?

-If you can run four miles you will probably survive.
+If you can run a few miles you will probably survive.
 If you get winded walking from the TV room to the fridge, this probably isn’t for you.

 Do I need to know how to swim?